ctava-msft/ai-agents/README.md

 ## Scripts

-Run agent.py to create agent, thread, upload files and provide Q&A on them.
+Run python agent.py to create agent, thread, upload files and provide Q&A on them.